danicase/search-movie-react-express/README.md

 6. Create the components necessary to display a list of movie **(done)**
 7. Style the search bAr to make more presentable **(done)**
 8. Obtain the poster of the movies and style to make it nice **(done)**
-9. Add React-router for a more detailed page when you click on a movie.
+9. Add React-router for a more detailed page when you click on a movie **(done)**
-10. create the api Server-side and Client-side to get the details
+10. Create the api Server-side and Client-side to get the details **(done)**
-11. Style a but to make it presentable
+11. Style a bit to make it presentable
-10. visualize page index and Implement the next-page button (or see more).
+10. Visualize page index and Implement the next-page button (or see more).
+11. Change Homepage to see popular and top rated movies. (like [here](http://jsfiddle.net/kizu/98cFj/))
-11. Spike: can I search movies based on director or cast?
+12. Spike: can I search movies based on director or cast?

 ## Consideration